 Phthalate-Free

 Phthalates are chemical compounds often used in fragrance formulations to make the scent last longer.
-Some phthalates have been linked to health concerns, which is why many modern fragrance brands now avoid them entirely.
+Many modern fragrance brands now avoid them entirely as part of cleaner formulation practices.

 A “phthalate-free” label means the blend avoids these compounds.
-It is a common feature of clean fragrance lines and a helpful detail for anyone concerned with ingredient transparency or indoor air quality.
+It is a common feature of clean fragrance lines and a helpful detail for anyone focused on ingredient transparency or scent preferences in their home.

 Alcohol-Free

 Fragrance oils are often alcohol-free, especially when designed for use in cold air diffusers.
 Unlike traditional perfumes that use alcohol as a carrier, diffuser oils rely on an oil-based medium.
-This means they evaporate more slowly and distribute scent in a cleaner, more consistent way.
+This means they evaporate more slowly and can offer a more consistent scent experience in many homes.

-Choosing an alcohol-free blend often leads to better longevity and less drying effect on the air in your home.
-It is also ideal for people sensitive to sharp or astringent top notes that sometimes come from alcohol-based scents.
+Choosing an alcohol-free blend often leads to longer-lasting scent and a softer profile.
+It is also ideal for people who prefer to avoid sharp or astringent top notes that sometimes come from alcohol-based scents.

 Base, Heart, and Top Notes